-Every dog, no matter what breed, needs basic grooming-nails clipped, ears and teeth cleaned, coat brushed.
-Standard Schnauzers, however, require more grooming, as do all coated breeds.
+Grooming Every dog, no matter what breed, needs basic grooming nails clipped, ears and teeth cleaned, coat brushed.
+Stanard Schnauzers, however, require more grooming, as do all coated breeds.
 Beard and leg hair must be brushed often enough to prevent the formation of mats.
-Generally, a Standard's top coat is "stripped" about twice a year (loose, dead hair plucked out to allow regrowth of new harsh hair) - and this type of grooming is required if you plan to show your dog.
+Generally, a Standard's top coat is "stripped" about twice a year-loose, dead hair plucked out to allow regrowth of new harsh hair-and this type of grooming is required if you plan to show your dog.
 House pets may be machine clippered, a quicker process but one which negatively affects coat texture and color.
 A properly groomed Standard will have minimal shedding of hair.

-Getting Help

-The initial source of information on the breed in general and your dog in particular should be your puppy's breeder.
+Getting Help The initial source of information on the breed in general and your dog in particular should be your puppy's breeder.
 The SSCA requires its breeders to provide new owners with information on health, feeding and other aspects of puppy care.
 If you run into a problem, please do not hesitate to call your puppy's breeder and ask for help or advice.
 Responsible breeders want their puppies to make a smooth adjustment to their new home and will make every effort to assist new owners.

-The SSCA and the local breed clubs are also excellent sources of help.
+The SSCA and local breed clubs are also excellent sources of help.
 The SSCA sells several books and videos relating to the breed.
 It also publishes both a breed magazine and a newsletter three times a year.
-Its Web site provides extensive information on the breed as well as links to other breed sites.

-Local clubs also have regular activities, shows, publications and programs devoted to the Standard Schnauzer.
-Contact information for each can be obtained from the AKC or the SSCA web sites.

-Below is a list of regional clubs and their locations:
+Its website provides extensive information on the breed as well as links to other breed sites.
+Local clubs have regular activities, shows, publications and programs devoted to the Standard Schnauzer.
+Contact information for each can be obtained from the AKC or the SSCA websites.
+Both the national and local Standard Schnauzer Clubs welcome new members who share their enthusiasm for this intelligent and versatile breed.
+Below is a list of local clubs and their locations: